-- Advanced Technology and Manufacturing Center—This UMass Dartmouth facility in Fall River is a business incubator.
+- Center for Innovation & Entrepreneurship (formerly the Advanced Technology and Manufacturing Center) —This UMass Dartmouth facility in Fall River is a business incubator.
 UMass Dartmouth students have educational and experiential opportunities at the facility with UMassD faculty members and start-up companies.

 - The Massachusetts Accelerator for Biomanufacturing—This facility is located in Fall River and allows for businesses to scale up their bioengineering manufacturing.

 - UMassD’s proximity to the Greater Boston area provides easy access to an epicenter of biotechnology/pharmaceuticals/medical devices companies.

 - Johnson & Johnson

 - Bioresearch centers

 - Pharmaceutical laboratories